FelixOnline/v2/content/articles/2014-3-24-face-to-face-with-abdulla-sheikh.md

  - /features/4496/face-to-face-with-abdulla-sheikh
 imported: true
 comments:
+ - value: >
- - Well Abdulla has good ambitionvision and acheivment keep it up  We wish all the best for your future
+     Well, Abdulla has good ambition,vision and acheivment, keep it up .
+We wish all the best for your future.

 # Article Taxonomies
 categories: